wangx6/runbook/README.md

 ## CSS/SCSS
 ### File Structure
-All file names are in lowercase and multiple words are connected with "-"(hyphon).
+All file names are in lowercase and multiple words are connected with "-"(hyphen).
 :x: sampleWrongName.scss
 :x: sample WrongName.scss
 :x: Sample-WrongName.scss